Checkmarx/kics/docs/running-kics.md

 scan -p /path/Example: initiates a scan on the "Example" file we provided, considering it's folder path.
 ```

-More information on KICS CLI can be seen [here](https://docs.docker.com/engine/reference/commandline/cli/)
+More information on Docker CLI can be seen [here](https://docs.docker.com/engine/reference/commandline/cli/)

 More information on Go getter can be seen [here](https://github.com/hashicorp/go-getter#unarchiving)